Off-Diagonal Long-Range Order Implies Vanishing Charge Gap

 Let us evaluate the right-hand side of \rlb{Wagnermain}.
 For a fixed $\mu$, suppose that $\Gk$ is a ground state (within the whole Hilbert space) of $\hH_{\mu,0}$, and that $\Gk$ satisfies the conditions \rlb{ODLRO}, \rlb{ext}, and \rlb{com}.
 Then, it has been proved that \eq |\tGb\hO\tGk|\gtrsim\sqrt{\eta}\,|\La|, \lb{OLBmain} \en provided that $\lambda |\La|^2$ is large enough \cite{HorschLinden,KaplanHorschLinden,Tasaki2017,TasakiBook}.
 See section~B of \cite{SM} for details.
 For the denominator in \rlb{Wagnermain}, one easily verifies an extensivity bound \eq \tGb\,[\hO,[\hH_{\mu,\sbf},\hOd]]\,\tGk\le (A+C\mu)|\La|+B \tNGS_{\mu,\sbf}. \lb{ex2main} \en By substituting \rlb{OLBmain} and \rlb{ex2main} into \rlb{Wagnermain}, we find \eq \tilde{\chi}(\mu,\sbf)\gtrsim\frac{\eta}{A+B\tilde{\rho}+C\mu}, \lb{Wagner2main} \en where $\tilde{\rho}=\tNGS_{\mu,\sbf}/|\Lambda|$ is the particle density of the symmetry breaking state $\tGk$, which should coincide with $\rho=N/|\Lambda|$ in the limit of large $|\Lambda|$.
 The bound \rlb{Wagner2main} is, at least apparently, the same as our bound \rlb{kge}.

-Although one might be tempted to conclude that our inequality \rlb{kge} is a re-derivation of the above result, this is only half true.
+Although one might be tempted to conclude that our inequality \rlb{kge} is a re-derivation of the above result, this is not the case.
 Note that we have $\tilde\chi(\mu,0)=0$ in any finite system because of the U(1) symmetry.
 To get a meaningful consequence \rlb{Wagner2main} from \rlb{Wagnermain}, we must consider a system with sufficiently large symmmetry breaking external field $\sbf>0$, which is indeed strictly prohibited in nature.
 Our bound \rlb{kge}, on the contrary, is formulated and proved in a physically meaningful setting with a particle number conserving Hamiltonian and the Hilbert space with fixed $N$.
 Our definition \rlb{kappa} of the charge susceptibility represents a quantity that can be measured in principle in experiments, and are indeed calculated in numerical simulations.

-Having said that, we shall argue that the inequality \rlb{Wagner2main} essentially has the same physical implication as our inequality \rlb{kge}.
+With sufficient knowledge about symmetry breaking, one can extract from the inequality \rlb{Wagner2main} essentially the same physical implication as our inequality \rlb{kge}.
 This is because the U(1) symmetry breaking ground state $\tGk$ with suitably small $\sbf$ is believe to be (close to) a superposition of the ground states $\Gk$, and, moreover, the values of $N$ are essentially concentrated in a small interval \cite{TasakiBook}.
 This suggests that, as far as one is concerned with thermodynamic properties described by the energy density $\epsilon(\rho)$, the symmetry breaking ground state $\tGk$ and the symmetry preserving ground state $\Gk$ exhibit the same properties.